openrewrite/rewrite-docs/reference/yaml-format-reference.md

 Recipes commonly used as preconditions include:

-* org.openrewrite.FindSourceFiles - limits the recipe to only run on files whose path match a glob pattern
+* `org.openrewrite.FindSourceFiles` - limits the recipe to only run on files whose path matches a glob pattern
-* org.openrewrite.text.Find - limits the recipe to only run on files that contain a given string
+* `org.openrewrite.text.Find` - limits the recipe to only run on files that contain a given string
-* org.openrewrite.java.search.FindTypes - limits the recipe to run only on source code which contain a given type
+* `org.openrewrite.java.search.FindTypes` - limits the recipe to run only on source code which contain a given type
-* org.openrewrite.java.search.HasJavaVersion - limits the recipe to run only on Java source code with the specified source or target compatibility versions.
+* `org.openrewrite.java.search.HasJavaVersion` - limits the recipe to run only on Java source code with the specified source or target compatibility versions.
 Allowing a recipe to be targeted only at Java 8, 11, 17, etc., code.
-* org.openrewrite.java.search.IsLikelyTest - limits the recipe to run only on source code which is likely to be test code.
+* `org.openrewrite.java.search.IsLikelyTest` - limits the recipe to run only on source code which is likely to be test code.
-* org.openrewrite.java.search.IsLikelyNotTest - limits the recipe to run only on source code which is likely to be production code.
+* `org.openrewrite.java.search.IsLikelyNotTest` - limits the recipe to run only on source code which is likely to be production code.

 ### Recipe list